FAQs

 For many families, our program becomes an important academic support system alongside their home education.

-Early Childhood Development (3–5) Program
+Early Childhood Foundations (3–5)

 A: This program provides a Montessori-based foundation for early learners, focusing on independence, early academics, social development, and hands-on exploration in a calm, structured environment.